Abhishekv501/Network-Automations/README.md

 Rename_vlan.yml - Cisco - changing name of a VLAN

-Restart_disableddown_ports.yml - Bouncing interface in a switch
+Restart_disableddown_ports.yml - Bouncing interface on a switch